emirhanpy/vatan_bilgisayar_etl_pipeline/README.md

 - **Data Loading:** Loads the data into MongoDB and saves it in CSV format.
 - **ETL Airflow:** Creates a DAG for automating the ETL process.
 - **Data Analytics:** Retrieved MongoDB queries to obtain data-driven insights.
 - **Visualization:** Creates analytical reports using Google Looker Studio. https://lookerstudio.google.com/reporting/ad2c3769-a0a3-4206-8e59-ffb5e1330015/page/p_h3jinupdmd If you enter that link, You will see an additional page for filtering the data.
-Then, Choose a brand and you will see the statistics of that brand.
+Then, Choose a brand and you will see the statistics of the choosen brand.

 ### Requirements